duplocloud/docs/faq.md

 If you encounter difficulties connecting to DuploCloud resources over OpenVPN, mainly when using networks like T-Mobile 5G Home Internet, and face errors such as `hostname not found` when accessing resources like a PostgreSQL DB, the issue may stem from DNS resolution failures between AWS and T-Mobile, not OpenVPN itself.
 A practical workaround is manually resolving the DNS name to its corresponding IP address using a DNS lookup tool like [MxToolbox](https://mxtoolbox.com/DNSLookup.aspx).
 Subsequently, use your device's obtained IP address to bypass the DNS issue, effectively resolving such connectivity problems.

+### Troubleshooting Redis Connection Issues in AWS Environment

+When facing connection issues with a Redis instance in an AWS environment, ensure the Security Group (SG) configuration allows for VPN traffic to port 6379.
+Verify the Redis instance's accessibility using the `nc` command.
+If encountering local DNS resolution problems, consider changing your DNS provider or connecting directly using the Redis instance's IP address, obtainable via the `dig` command.
+For persistent DNS issues, resetting your router or using external DNS query tools may help.
+Exploring AWS network interfaces can offer additional insights if other troubleshooting steps fail.

 ### I can't edit the Service Description to update my control plane configuration.

 You must make control plane modifications before [enabling central logging](overview/use-cases/central-logging/central-logging-setup.md).
 If logging is enabled, the Service Description cannot be edited.

 ### How do you create a Host with a public IP?

-While creating a Host, click on Show Advanced to display advanced options and select the public subnet from the list of availability zones.
+While creating a Host, click on Show Advanced todisplay advanced options and select the public subnet from the list of availability zones.

 ### How do I SSH into the host?